numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 considered when it is converted to the new dtype; this may raise an error.

 Related Work
 ============

+Different Python projects that fill a similar space to NumPy prefer the weakly typed Python scalars as proposed in this NEP.
+Details of these may differ or be unspecified though:

 * `JAX promotion`_ also uses the weak-scalar concept.
 However, it makes use of it also for most functions.
 JAX further stores the "weak-type" information on the array: ``jnp.array(1)`` remains weakly typed.

+* `data-apis.org`_ also suggests this weak-scalar logic for the Python scalars.

 Implementation